iamruss/MEEPROMMER/README.md

 MEEPROMMER
 ==========

-__Note: This version has been modified to use smaller serial buffers to work better with cheap CH340G-based Arduino clones.__
-The Arduino bootloader was also modified to increase its serial buffers using this guide: http://folk.uio.no/jeanra/Microelectronics/CustomSizeArduinoBuffer.html

 EEPROM programmer based on Arduino hardware

 The MEEPROMMER is a combination of hardware and software that lets you read and write